 We explain a few important characteristics then review our favorite three products in detail.
 They’ll not only sound great, but also fit your personality and budget.

-The Guide to the Top 10 Best Bass Earbuds
+Choosing the Best Bass Earbuds

 - Comfort.
 All in-ear headphones have tips that fit inside your ear canal.
 But there are three different styles, and each fit slightly differently.

 They are available styles are flat, mushroom, and Christmas tree.
 None are inherently better or worse than the others.
 They each offer a unique set of pros and cons depending on your usage and preferences.

 Flat tips sit very shallow and don’t go very deep at all.
 They’re prone to moving around allowing sound to leak, and falling out of your ears.
 Leaking sound affects the bass tones, and interferes with anyone nearby.
 And headphones falling out of your ears is just plain annoying, so these probably won’t be your first choice if you plan to move your head a lot.

 Mushroom styles headphones fit deeper in the ear canal than the flat kind.
 They also stay in place better.
 Ear buds with good bass commonly have this shape because they keep sound focused inward.

 Tree-shaped tips fit the deepest in the ear canal.
 These are great for isolating sound and penetrating bass tones.
 Headphones usually come with a few different sizes of them so that you can get a good seal.
 Tips that are too big will pinch, but small ones will fall out.
 It’s common to find this tip on earbuds with good bass.